neoforged/Documentation/docs/resources/client/sounds.md

 - `playSound(SoundEvent soundEvent, float volume, float pitch)` (overrides the method in `Entity`)
   - Forwards to `Level#playSound` with `this` as the player, `SoundSource.PLAYER` as the sound source, the player's position for x/y/z, and the other parameters passed in.
 As such, the client/server behavior mimics the one from `Level#playSound`:
     - Client behavior: Play the sound event to the client player at the given location.
-    - Server behavior: Play the sound event to everyone near the given location except the client player.
+    - Server behavior: Play the sound event to everyone near the given location except the player this method was called on.

 ## Datagen